-Birding in Urban Areas in South Africa-No.2: Pretoria and Surrounding Areas
+Birding in Urban Areas in South Africa: Pretoria and Surrounding Areas

-At the Walter Sisulu Botanical Gardens near Muldersdrift which is about 40km from the Pretoria gardens, a couple of interesting raptors can also be seen.
-This includes Black Sparrowhawk and a pair of Verreaux’s Eagles who nest in the rock face next to a waterfall and which can best be seen from May to September when they are breeding.
+At the Walter Sisulu Botanical Gardens near Muldersdrift, which is about 40km from the Pretoria gardens, a couple of interesting raptors can also be seen.
+This includes a Black Sparrowhawk and a pair of Verreaux’s Eagles who nest in the rock face next to the waterfall and which can best be seen from May to September when they are breeding.
 These gardens boast a plant list of 600 different kinds and a bird list of 220.

-The Austin Roberts Bird Sanctuary is in the suburb of Groenkloof and although it is very small, enjoys hosting a great selection of waders, water birds and even Storks, depending on the season.
-Well placed bird hides make this a birding photographers dream and obviously early mornings and late afternoons with its softer light is ideal.
+The Austin Roberts Bird Sanctuary is in the suburb of Groenkloof, and although it is very small, it hosts a great selection of waders, water birds and even Storks, depending on the season.
+Well-placed bird hides make this a birding photographer's dream, and obviously, early mornings and late afternoons with their softer light are ideal.

-The Roodeplaat Dam Nature Reserve is just outside Pretoria to the East and consists of 200 000ha only 30min from central Pretoria.
-To the South the Rietvlei Reserve is even closer to the centre of the city.
-Both also has a variety of animals and Rietvlei has several Antelope species and also Rhino and Buffalo in attendance.
-In these two reserves many of the high-veld grass land and water birds can be viewed.
+The Roodeplaat Dam Nature Reserve is just outside Pretoria to the East and consists of 200,000ha only 30 minutes from central Pretoria.
+To the south, the Rietvlei Reserve is even closer to the centre of the city.
+Both have a variety of animals, and Rietvlei has several Antelope species and also Rhino and Buffalo in attendance.
+In these two reserves, many of the high-veld grassland and water birds can be viewed.

 Before rushing off to the Kruger National Park some 400km to the East, it would be well worth the time spending a day or two visiting at least a few of the interesting urban and peri-urban bird sanctuaries and nature reserves in the Pretoria area.
 The concentration of birds in relatively small areas will provide a great start to a Southern African bird list for overseas birders arriving in the country.